starVisionTeam/SeIF/README.md

 ***
 ## Contact
-The code is released, but not complete.
-We are still updating it.
+The code is released.
+And we are still updating it.
 If you have any trouble when using this repo, please do not hesitate to send an E-mail to Xu Liu(xliu@mails.ccnu.edu.cn)